UPDATED: Here are the SOPs for interstate and international travel in Malaysia

-Here are the SOPs for interstate and international travel at a glance:
+Here are the SOPs for interstate travel at a glance:

-- Only fully-vaccinated people are allowed across borders without police permission
+- Only fully-vaccinated individuals are allowed across borders without police permission

 - Travelling to/out of EMCO areas will not be allowed

-- Travellers bound for Sarawak are required to apply permission for entry via the EnterSarawak website, providing proof of a full vaccination and a negative Covid-19 test within three days before travelling
+- Non-Sarawakians bound for Sarawak are required to apply permission for entry via the EnterSarawak website, providing proof of a full vaccination and a negative Covid-19 test within three days before departure

-- Travelling interstate: A Covid-19 self-test is not mandatory, but encouraged
+- A Covid-19 self-test is not mandatory, but encouraged

-- Travelling overseas: You are advised to check the travel requirements of the country you are flying to, as well as the airlines company for any additional requirements
+- Travellers are advised to check the travel requirements of the destination country, as well as the airlines company for any additional requirements

-- Travelling/returning to Malaysia: A swab test is required three days before the trip, plus another test upon arriving in Malaysia.
-A mandatory 14-day quarantine remains in force, which can be done at home for Malaysians.
-Travellers are also required to download the MySejahtera app from Apple App Store or Google Play Store when travelling to and within Malaysia for health screening and contact tracing purposes
+- Travellers are also required to download the MySejahtera app from Apple App Store or Google Play Store when travelling to and within Malaysia for health screening and contact tracing purposes

 For reference, according to the National Security Council, you are considered "fully vaccinated":